Records management Glossary

 Cubic Foot/Feet/Footage (CF).
 The unit of measure for determining charges for storage and service of Cartons.
 Cubic Footage attributed to a specific Carton or type of Carton may vary from actual physical size.
 For comparison of actual physical volume with volume attributed for billing purposes for certain frequently used Carton types, click here.

 Customer Location.
 The transactional point at which a proof of delivery or pickup (e.g. signature) is required.
 During delivery and pickup visits, Iron Mountain personnel utilize a hand-held scanning device or manual forms to record service transactions.
 Upon delivery / receipt, the customer representative acknowledges performance of service by digitally signing the scanner or physically signing the forms.
-Depending on customer need, an Iron Mountain driver might perform a centralized delivery/pickup within a loading dock or might perform multiple visits at several locations within the building.
-Each stop at which the Iron Mountain employee completes the pickup or delivery service and obtains a customer signature is considered a distinct Customer Location.
+Delivery or pickup may be performed at a centralized delivery/pickup location within a loading dock or mail room, or may be performed through multiple visits at several locations within the building.
+Each stop at which pickup or delivery service is completed and a customer signature is obtained is considered a distinct Customer Location.

 Deposits.
 A Carton, File or other record that is serviced, transported, or stored in an Iron Mountain facility.
 A Deposit may be a Carton, individual File or other Item for storage.
 Also known as Item/Items.